And the crowd goes wild…

 Some audiences are “like toast: when the music ends, they pop up.” (credit Mark Mobley)

-Now…take a step back in history.
-During Beethoven and Mozart’s day, audiences were full participants at concerts.
-They clapped in between movements, during movements, and they would shriek and howl when they heard something they liked.
+We know from the writings of music critics and music fans in the 18th century that audiences were full participants at concerts.
+They clapped in between movements, they clapped during movements, and they would shriek and howl when they heard something they liked.

 They would also shriek and howl when they heard something they didn’t like.